 They love every single part of their apartment, and pass a lot of time in the living room together with their family.
 My favorite part is the corridor.
 It was a rather unusual decision to have it, because it is often considered a waste of space, but we wanted to separate the living room and to create a visual perspective from the entrance.

 True to its desires, the Moscow Apartment captures a fresh start for the home owners.
-Modern materials, and a neutral base from which to explore the city and start their art collection.
-If you’re interested in seeing more apartments from Eastern Europe, check out this countryside villa once again featuring strong corridor design and a striking use of space.
+Summing up, it’s a beautiful blend of modern materials, creating a neutral base from which to start their art collection and explore the city.